 So what can you do to help your student?

 Just because you understand that your student may not really be truly homesick, you’re not about to step away and let the college take over.
 If your student is in distress, you are in distress, and you want to help.
-With the clear understanding that this is your student’s problem to deal with and it is her adjustment and not yours, there are some things that you can do to help your student overcome this phase of her transition to college.
+With the clear understanding that this is your student’s problem to deal with and it is their adjustment and not yours, there are some things that you can do to help your student overcome this phase of the transition to college.

 - Don’t dismiss your student’s feelings.
 Just because you understand that this is a phase that your student will survive, doesn’t make the feelings any less intense for your student.
-Understand that her feelings are real.
+Understand that their feelings are real.
 Be sympathetic.
 But don’t get carried away agreeing with everything your student may say.

 - Encourage your student to volunteer to help someone.
 Perhaps there is a local food pantry that could use help.
 Perhaps a local scout troop that needs extra leadership.
 A youth sport activity that needs coaches.
 Another student who could use some tutoring or study help.
 Focusing on someone else’s needs often helps.

-- Encourage your student to talk to someone at school about her feelings.
+- Encourage your student to talk to someone at school about their feelings.
 Residence Assistants are trained to help students make this transition.
 College counseling services work with student stress daily.
 Professors and college staff are sympathetic.
 Your student should take full advantage of all of the support available at school.

 Can these stressful feelings be prevented?
 For most students, they probably can’t.
 Transition is difficult.
 Transition takes time.
 Homesickness and stress are also feelings that can’t be turned off and on.
-There isn’t a switch.
 The degree of stress that your student feels may change from day to day, or even hour to hour.
 It will come and go.
 But hopefully, it will lessen just a little with each passing day.
 If you and your student have patience, and your student is willing to do the work of adjusting, gradually the unfamiliar will become familiar, the uncomfortable will become comfortable, and your student will begin to truly feel like a college student.